skayhan13/APIs-Challenge/README.md

 # Python API Homework - What's the Weather Like?

+*add something about how to run this script you need to create an api key ETC.... tell them how to register for one; tell them where to save the folder and how to name it (has to match how it is

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"